aspose-total/Aspose.Total-Products/total/en/net/conversion/emlx-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export EMLX to DOCX via .NET" h2=".NET API to Render EMLX to DOCX on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add EMLX to DOCX conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOCX.
+As a .NET developer, you may need to add EMLX to DOCX conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs provided by Aspose.Total for .NET.
+Aspose.Total for .NET is a suite of APIs that allows developers to work with a wide range of file formats, including EMLX and DOCX.

+The first step in the conversion process is to use Aspose.Email for .NET to convert the EMLX file format to HTML.
+Aspose.Email for .NET is a powerful API that allows developers to work with emails and email file formats, such as EMLX.
+It provides a range of features that make it easy to convert EMLX to HTML.

+Once the EMLX file has been converted to HTML, the next step is to use Aspose.Words for .NET to render the HTML to DOCX.
+Aspose.Words for .NET is a powerful API that allows developers to work with a wide range of document file formats, including DOCX.
+It provides a range of features that make it easy to render HTML to DOCX.

+By using Aspose.Total for .NET, you can easily add EMLX to DOCX conversion features to your applications.
+Aspose.Email for .NET makes it easy to convert EMLX to HTML, and Aspose.Words for .NET makes it easy to render HTML to DOCX.
+With these powerful APIs, you can quickly and easily add EMLX to DOCX conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}